 Prior to this case, the Supreme Court had been using a precedent from a British case, Regina v.
 Hicklin (1868).
 Under the Hicklin test, if any part of the material was considered obscene, then the publication as a whole was considered obscene.
 There was no provision for the potential social or artistic value of the material.
 That standard was very restrictive and left a wide range of materials unprotected.

-Roth case resulted in new test for obscenity based on community standards
+Roth case resulted in new obscenity test based on community standards

 The target now was the average person, applying contemporary community standards.
 Eventually, the community standards became national rather than local.
 An important component of the new test was that the material, taken as a whole, must be considered obscene.